cdown/chrisdown.name/_posts/2017-03-01-cgroupv2-linux-new-cgroup-hierarchy.md

 ---
 layout: post
-title: "cgroupv2: Linux's new unified control group hierarchy"
+title: "cgroup v2: Linux's new unified control group hierarchy"
 ---

 This year I was back again at [FOSDEM][] and elsewhere, this time talking about